sensu/sensu-docs/content/sensu-go/5.1/guides/securing-sensu.md

 It is also possible to provide a trusted CA as part of the agent configuration by passing `--trusted-ca-file` if starting the agent via `sensu-agent start`.

-You you may include it as part of the agent configuration in `/etc/sensu/agent.yml` as:
+You may include it as part of the agent configuration in `/etc/sensu/agent.yml` as:

 {{< highlight yaml>}}
 trusted-ca-file: "/path/to/trusted-certificate-authorities.pem"